The origin of the brains page

 In the seventies and the eighties of the previous century, neuroscience research on monkeys was considered key in understanding neuroanatomy and functions of human brains.
 Essential to understanding the results was to collect the brain afterwards and make it available for neuroanatomical evaluation.
 The brain of this particular monkey was collected and processed in 1983.
 It remained in the storage of the neuroanatomy department at the VUmc untill early 2024.
 Now it has been made available as study material for neuroscience students and neuroscientists.

-The dog brain
+The Beagle brain

-In the previous century, neuroscience research on dogs was considered key in understanding neuroanatomy and functions of human brains.
-Essential to understanding the results was to collect the brain afterwards and make it available for neuroanatomical evaluation.
-The brain of this particular dog was collected during a neuroanatomy practical in 1987 where Beagles used in research were made available for students to examine.
-Tonny Mulder acquired the brain which was then placed in a jar containing fixative and has been stored in his basement for at least 30 years.
-For this neuroanatomy project, the brain was taken out and processed and made available as study material for neuroscience students and neuroscientists.
+.This particular dogs was donated to our anatomy practical in 1992 and made available for students to examine.
+After the practical, Tonny Mulder acquired the brain, which was then placed in a jar containing fixative.
+It has been stored in his basement for the next 32 years.
+In 2024, for this neuroanatomy project, the brain was taken out of the jar, processed and made available as study material for neuroscience students and neuroscientists.

 Here a picture